What is a reasonable accommodation?

 How do I refer a student that I suspect may have a disability to the Disability Services Office (DSO)?

-Students may be referred to Building 17, Room 21, the Disability Services Center.
+Students may be referred to Building 17, Room 21, the Disability Services Office.
 It then becomes the student’s responsibility to seek out services.

 What should I do if a student identifies him/herself to me as having a disability and I have no verification from the Disability Services Office?